Sunday, 4/6/2008

 I’m about 1/2 way up the legs on the clown barf stripy socks.
 Stay tuned for knitting news.

-In techie news, I have upgraded to Wordpress 2.5.
+In techie news, I have upgraded to WordPress 2.5.
 Can’t say I’m entirely pleased with the admin panels.
 I had to hack the life out of the new media uploader and the write panels to make them usable.
 But there are other things I do like about it.
 So the jury is out.
 I’m used to hacking WP.
 But the previous release (2.3) finally incorporated most of my changes.
 Now I’m back at square one.
 Ah well.

 I’ve looked at it under IE 7, Firefox and Safari and it looks OK.
 Let me know if you find anything broken.